Ali-tavakoli95/Ali-tavakoli95/README.md

 # 🌍 Welcome to My Dev World!
-I'm Ali Tavakoli
+I'm Ali Tavakoli (iLiYa)

 Hey there!
 I’m Ali, a **Full Stack Developer** on a mission to build digital solutions that leave an impact.
 I work with **Angular**, **.NET Core**, and **MongoDB** to craft seamless and scalable applications, combining the best of front-end magic with back-end power.
 Every project is an adventure, and I'm excited to share a glimpse of my journey with you here.